What homes look like in the world's most expensive city

 Hong Kong living: overcrowded and overpriced

-Hong Kong is among the world’s most prosperous cities, but it’s also a tiny coastal area that's struggling to cope with its enormous population.
+Hong Kong is among the world’s most prosperous cities, but it’s also a tiny coastal area struggling to cope with its enormous population.

 The most expensive city in the world

-In the first quarter of 2024, the average price of an apartment in Hong Kong was a staggering HK$13,604 per square foot (US$1.7k/£1.3k) – that's HK$145,572 (US$18.6k/£14.1k) per square metre, according to Hong Kong's Rating and Valuation Department.
+In the third quarter of 2024, the average home price in Hong Kong was HK$13,755 (US$1.8k/£1.4k) per square foot – that's HK$147,183 ($18.9k/£14.7k) per square metre, according to Hong Kong's Rating and Valuation Department.

-Hong Kong’s property market is sky high
+Hong Kong’s property market is sky-high

 An eye-watering view